-- Does your solution protect my customer data in a “safe haven” that anonymizes PII so that I comply with ethical data use, legal or privacy requirements?
+- Does your solution protect my customer data in a “safe haven” that tokenized directly identifiable personal data so that I comply with ethical data use, legal or privacy requirements?

-- How does your solution integrate PII data (e.g., Addressable TV) and anonymous data (e.g., digital display) in a privacy-compliant manner?
+- How does your solution integrate directly identifiable personal data (e.g., Addressable TV) and encrypted data (e.g., digital display) in a privacy-compliant manner?

 As advertisers and agencies expand their current martech stacks’ capabilities or speak with new potential vendors, it’s important to bear in mind the importance of playing nicely in the sandbox.
 This means seeking providers who actively break down data silos.

 The TV and digital worlds are converging, giving greater force to the movement of interoperability across the ecosystem.
 Jumping on this trend now can only pay dividends to early adopters as other advertising channels, from billboards to Internet of Things devices, go the way of TV.

 Get the low-down on advanced TV and be ready to join the conversation by reading our eBook, The Future of People-Based TV Advertising is Here.